scellecs/red/README.md

 - Import Red

 > Note:
-> Sometimes the solution is not updated to latest C#
+> Sometimes the solution is not updated to latest C#.
-> Close your IDE and delete all .csproj and .sln from main folder
+> Close your IDE and delete all .csproj and .sln from main folder.
-> It will be recreated with the correct version
+> Now open some .cs file.
+Solution will be recreated with the correct version.

 ## Introduction